Plotting

 Warning

-• madx (cpymad.madx.Madx) -- an instanciated Madx object.
+• madx (cpymad.madx.Madx) -- An instanciated Madx object.
 Positional only.

-• first_ip (int) -- the first of the two IPs to plot crossing schemes for.
+• first_ip (int) -- The first of the two IPs to plot crossing schemes for.

-• second_ip (int) -- the second of the two IPs to plot crossing schemes for.
+• second_ip (int) -- The second of the two IPs to plot crossing schemes for.

-• ir_limit (float) -- the amount of meters to keep left and right of the IP point.
+• ir_limit (float) -- The amount of meters to keep left and right of the IP point.
 Will also determine the xlimits of the plots.
 Defaults to 275.

-• highlight_mqx_and_mbx (bool) -- if True, will add patches highlighting the zones corresponding to MBX and MQX elements.
+• highlight_mqx_and_mbx (bool) -- If True, will add patches highlighting the zones corresponding to MBX and MQX elements.
 Defaults to True.

 • **kwargs -- If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.